 Collaborative gathering spaces of varying size will be interspersed throughout the school, fostering student-led learning and group interaction for valuable, out-of-classroom learning experiences.

-Clark Nexsen’s design team is designing a welcoming environment that will improve community pride while embracing school and community history.
-With the WCPSS Vision 2020 guidelines in mind, the new school will create a flexible, interactive learning environment that supports and strengthens the existing programs, while providing additional opportunities for collaboration.
-The new design will enhance community engagement through a shared responsibility for student success by building trust, collaboration, and engagement among staff, families, and community partners.
+Clark Nexsen’s design team designed a welcoming environment that will improve community pride while embracing school and community history.
+With the WCPSS Vision 2020 guidelines in mind, the new school creates a flexible, interactive learning environment that supports and strengthens the existing programs, while providing additional opportunities for collaboration.
+The new design enhances community engagement through a shared responsibility for student success by building trust, collaboration, and engagement among staff, families, and community partners.

-The design seeks to improve student learning by enhancing interaction and collaboration.
-Collaborative gathering spaces of varying size will be interspersed throughout the school, fostering student-led learning and group interaction for valuable, out-of-classroom learning experiences.
-In addition, the design will include several maker spaces to support project-based and hands-on learning styles.
+The design improves student learning by enhancing interaction and collaboration.
+Collaborative gathering spaces of varying size are interspersed throughout the school, fostering student-led learning and group interaction for valuable, out-of-classroom learning experiences.
+In addition, the design includes several maker spaces to support project-based and hands-on learning styles.
 Well-supported, highly effective, and dedicated principals, teachers, and staff are essential to the success of all students.
-Strategies to promote this goal will include thoughtful consideration of adjacencies between departments and specialized programs with the intention to develop forward-thinking, collaborative learning environments.
-Student learning spaces will be improved by enhancing staff interaction and collaboration.
-Learning spaces will be adaptable to meet daily needs of students and teachers, with areas outside of the classroom available for student-led learning, as well as break out spaces for individual classes.
+Strategies to promote this goal include thoughtful consideration of adjacencies between departments and specialized programs with the intention to develop forward-thinking, collaborative learning environments.
+Student learning spaces are improved by enhancing staff interaction and collaboration.
+Learning spaces are adaptable to meet daily needs of students and teachers, with areas outside of the classroom available for student-led learning, as well as break out spaces for individual classes.